Alexandrina Guran

 The core project of my postdoctoral research revolves around the evolution of social cognition in humans and dogs.
 Within this project, I am running studies about social and non-social interaction perception, somatosensory perception, and observation of vicarious touch in others.
 Doing fMRI scanning with dogs is challenging, thus I have also worked on hardware improvements for the MRI scanning.
 For more information on our projects (and cute pictures of dogs in scanners), click the “CCNU” Tab at the top of this page.

-Human attitudes towards canines
+Human attitudes towards canids

 Collaboration partners: Prof. Dr. Friederike Range, PI Dr. Sarah Marshall-Pescini, Dr. Gwen Wirobski (Wolf Science Center).